astechedu/WebDevOpsTutorial/javascript.apis.md

     Using Axios to consume an API
     Using the Fetch API method
     Using APIs in Vuex
-    Conclusion

 If you don’t know how to create a Vue project, check out this documentation to walk you through the process.

-Using Axios to consume APIs
+# Using Axios to consume APIs

 Axios is a promise-based HTTP client which makes it suitable for fetching data during server-side display.
 It works on both browser and Node apps.
 Axios is a library that is built around the Fetch API.
 Axios Installation